Search the collections at the Center for Jewish History

 Lillian Foreman Papers (P-945)

-The papers of Lillian Foreman reflect her work on behalf of Soviet Jews as a member of the Bay Area Council for Soviet Jews.
-The collection includes correspondence with Jews in the Soviet Union, materials used to create a database of the Refuseniks, materials pertaining to Bar and Bat Mitzvah Twinning and Adopt-A-Family projects, news clippings collected in order to monitor the situation of Jews in the USSR and newsletters from Soviet Jewry movement organizations.
+The papers of Lillian Foreman show her work on behalf of Soviet Jews as a member of the Bay Area Council for Soviet Jews.
+The collection includes correspondence with Jews in the Soviet Union, materials used to create a database of the Refuseniks, items for Bar and Bat Mitzvah Twinning and Adopt-A-Family projects, news clippings monitoring the situation of Jews in the USSR, and newsletters from Soviet Jewry movement organizations.

 The collection contains papers of the American Soviet Jewry movement activist Linda Rutta.
 The materials focus on her activism as an undergraduate student at City College of New York, and her relations with the family of the Soviet Jewish Refusenik, Victor Ozar.